Account Manager Job Description Template

 This common practice is intended to attract experienced account managers.
 An employer lists the job title as "Rockstar Account Manager."
 Avoid this common mistake.
 For job seekers, it can be confusing.
 And can cause the job applicant to provide irrelevant job experiences for the hiring manager.

-Include more relevant job titles like, "Entry Level Account Manager" or "Experienced Account Manager" in the job brief to better describe the intended experience level and salary expectations of the role.
+Include more relevant job titles like, "Entry Level Account Manager."
+Or "Experienced Account Manager" in the job brief.
+This will better describe the intended experience level and salary expectations of the role.

 It's best to avoid job titles like, "Rockstar Graphic Designer."
 Use a common job title like Graphic Designer.
 Job applicants will feel more confident aligning previous work experience to an industry-common job title.